immutant/immutant.org/news/2013-09-16-websocket-sockjs.md

 </pre>

-The [bridge namespace] also provides a function to start up a SockJS server inside our vertx instance, and expose the EventBus bridge to the client:[^3]
+The [bridge namespace] also provides a function to start up a SockJS server inside our Vert.x instance, and expose the EventBus bridge to the client:[^4]

 <pre class="syntax clojure">(require '[vertx.http :as http]
          '[vertx.http.sockjs :as sockjs])